Howard McMinn Manzanita

 Other natives holding their own: Alders in the lower/wetter part of the property (and they are Nitrogen fixers), Douglas firs in most areas, Ponderosa and shore pines, sword ferns and salal once established.

-Blackberries, haha: Our longstanding, invasive Himalayan blackberry is a bully in the landscape, but you have to admire its resilience, and it produces abundantly.
+Blackberries, haha: Our invasive Himalayan blackberry is a bully in the landscape, but you have to admire its resilience, and it produces abundantly.
 More controllable cultivars should also do well.
+(We also have a native blackberry, Rubus ursinus, which persists despite the fact that many folks fight it.)

-Other invasives that have thrived, but I'm still removing them: English holly, Scotch Broom (a leguminous shrub that fixes N and thus easily colonizes areas with poor soil), Black locust (another Nitrogen fixer, which has a gorgeous, lush appearance without any water or care), and Japanese knotweed (another beauty that has to go).
+Other invasives that have thrived, though we try to manage them: English holly, Scotch Broom (a leguminous shrub that fixes nitrogen and thus easily colonizes areas with poor soil), Black locust (another N fixer, which has a gorgeous, lush appearance without any water or care), and Japanese knotweed (another beauty that has to go).

-Ceanothus: my various cultivars from California (e.g. blue blossom AKA California lilac) are outperforming the native redstem ceanothus and are more deer resistant.
+Ceanothus: various cultivars from California (e.g. blue blossom AKA California lilac) are doing well, and we're witholding judgement on our native redstem ceanothus.

-Pearly Everlasting: One of my easiest native flowers, spreading by seed.
+Pearly Everlasting: One of our easiest native flowers.

 Catmints: Walker's Low has grown rapidly and serves up a feast for bees.